-The Women, Peace and Security Index ranks Myanmar second only to Singapore and Indonesia among SEA countries in terms of the percentage of women who report feeling safe in their community, at 69% (see Figure 9).
-However, data also shows that gender-based violence, particularly domestic violence within the household, is common and even traditionally accepted.
+The Women, Peace and Security Index ranks Myanmar second only to Singapore and Indonesia among South East Asian countries in terms of the percentage of women who report feeling safe in their community, at 69% (see Figure 9).
+However, studies show that gender-based violence, particularly domestic violence within the household, is common and even traditionally accepted.

-In Myanmar there is a saying: "If you beat your wife until her bones are broken, she will love you more".
+In Myanmar there is a saying: "If you beat your wife until her bones are broken, she will love you more"3.
 Acceptance of domestic and gender-based violence against women is widespread, and even a small percent of the younger generation appear to accept this traditional view.
-A 2017 report from the Burnet Institute reveals that 5% of girls and 11% of boys aged between 11 - 18 years old believe that it is sometimes justifiable for a boy to hit his girlfriend.
-For women who do experience violence, less than 3% seek help from social workers or authorities.
+A 2017 report from the Burnet Institute reveals that 5% of girls and 11% of boys aged between 11 - 18 years old believe that it is sometimes justifiable for a boy to hit his girlfriend4.
+For women who do experience violence, less than 3% seek help from social workers or authorities5.